greenelab/deep-review/sections/04_study.md

 cannot identify which reads were mapped back to an organism using relative abundance estimators, they can be useful for faster comparative and other downstream analyses.
-Newer methods hope to classify reads and estimate relative abundances at faster rates [Vervier] and as of this writing, there are more than 70 metagenomic taxonomic classifiers in existence.
-Besides binning and classification of species, there is functional identification and annotation of sequence reads [Yok,Soueidan].
+Newer methods hope to classify reads and estimate relative abundances at faster rates [@tag:Vervier] and as of this writing, there are more than 70 metagenomic taxonomic classifiers in existence.
+Besides binning and classification of species, there is functional identification and annotation of sequence reads [@tag:yok @tag:Soueidan].
 However, the focus on taxonomic/functional annotation is just the first step.
-Once organisms are identified, there is the interest in understanding the interrelationship between these organisms and host/environment phenotypes [Guetterman].
-One of the first attempts was a survey of supervised classification methods for microbes->phenotype classification [Knights], followed by similar studies that are more massive in scale [Stratnikov, Segata].
-There have been techniques that bypass the taxonomic classification step altogether [ Ding et al] , (sequence composition to phenotype classification).
-Also, researchers have looked into how feature selection can improve classification [Liu, Segata], and techniques have been proposed that are classifier-independent [Ditzler,Ditzler].
+Once organisms are identified, there is the interest in understanding the interrelationship between these organisms and host/environment phenotypes [@tag:Guetterman].
+One of the first attempts was a survey of supervised classification methods for microbes->phenotype classification [@tag:Knights], followed by similar studies that are more massive in scale [@tag:Stratnikov @tag:Segata].
+There have been techniques that bypass the taxonomic classification step altogether [@tag:Ding], (sequence composition to phenotype classification).
+Also, researchers have looked into how feature selection can improve classification [@tag:Liu @tag:Segata], and techniques have been proposed that are classifier-independent [Ditzler,Ditzler].

 So, how have neural networks (NNs) been of use?
 Most neural networks are being used for short sequence->taxa/function classification, where there is a lot of data for training (and thus suitable for NNs).
-Neural networks have been applied successfully to gene annotation (e.g. Orphelia [Hoff] and FragGeneScan [@doi:10.1093/nar/gkq747]), which usually has plenty of training examples.
-Representations (similar to Word2Vec [ref] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [Asgari].
-Recurrent neural networks show good performance for homology and protein family identification [Hochreiter, Sonderby].
+Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@tag:Hoff] and FragGeneScan [@doi:10.1093/nar/gkq747]), which usually has plenty of training examples.
+Representations (similar to Word2Vec [ref] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [@tag:Asgari].
+Recurrent neural networks show good performance for homology and protein family identification [@tag:Hochreiter @tag:Sonderby].
 Interestingly, Hochreiter, who invented Long Short Term Memory, delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.

-One of the first techniques of “de novo” genome binning used self-organizing maps, a type of NN [Abe].
+One of the first techniques of “de novo” genome binning used self-organizing maps, a type of NN [@tag:Abe].
 Essinger et al. use ART, a neural network algorithm called Adaptive Resonance Theory, to cluster similar genomic fragments and showed that it has better performance than K-means.
-However, other methods based on interpolated Markov models [Salzberg] have performed better than these early genome binners.
-Also, neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [tac-elm] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
+However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
+Also, neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
 Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
-An initial study shows that deep neural networks have been successfully applied to  taxonomic classification of 16S rRNA genes, with convolutional networks  provide about 10% accuracy genus-level improvement over RNNs and even random forests [Mrzelj].
+An initial study shows that deep neural networks have been successfully applied to  taxonomic classification of 16S rRNA genes, with convolutional networks  provide about 10% accuracy genus-level improvement over RNNs and even random forests [@tag:Mrzelj].
 However, this study performed 10-fold cross-validation on 3000 sequences in total.

 Due to the traditionally small numbers of metagenomic samples in studies, neural network uses for classifying phenotype from microbial composition are just beginning.
 A standard MLP